Here are two drawings from the last two live shows I went to before self-isolation.

 It was during intermission, and the music was loud.
 The young woman leaned over and said to me, yelling, “Do you have any speed?”
 Because I was seated on a raised platform and leaning forward to hear her, the spray of spittle from her mouth went right over my glasses and into my eyes.

 I was jolted from the shock, and at the same time, Daniel and I both cracked up because she had asked the single person in the room least likely to have any speed.
 Do people even do speed anymore?
 We laughed hysterically at her, but at the same time, my mind was racing, trying to remember everything I knew about saliva transmission of Hep C. Apparently, this girl had been going up to every single person in the club and asking if they had speed.
 Yelling.
 Probably at a hundred people, mostly drunk.

 I knew about SARS-CoV-2, but I was well aware it wasn’t in Berlin yet.
 It was Friday, February 21st, three days before Jen Spahns announced coronavirus community spread had begun in Germany.

 March 1, the morning I came home from Torture Garden at 4am, the first patient in Berlin was announced.
 I knew that night it was the last event I’d be going to for a long time.
 Both Sadie, who was sitting with me at TG, and I got sick after the party, and were sick the first week of March.
 But just colds.
 Lucky and blessed.
 It’s unlikely I will go to a public event without a face shield again, which is an acceptable price to pay.

-I am so grateful to my Patrons on Patreon, whose monthly financial support makes it possible for me to take time to document my art archives.
+I am so grateful to my Patrons on Patreon, whose monthly financial support lets me keep working safely at home.